Plumsail/forms-docs/SharePoint/how-to/lookup-cascading.rst

 .. title:: Configure cascading lookup fields on a SharePoint form with JavaScript

 .. meta::
-   :description: Find out how to configure filering for cascading lookup fields on Plumsail Forms - e.g. first select country, then office branch in this specific country
+   :description: Find out how to configure filtering for cascading lookup fields on Plumsail Forms - e.g. first select country, then office branch in this specific country

 How to configure cascading lookup fields in SharePoint form programmatically
 =============================================================================